-We provide a range of help sheets for parents, teachers and support staff, which can give them understanding of the Nf1 child and how to help them to achieve their full potential.
+We provide a range of help sheets for parents, teachers and support staff, to aid understanding of Nf1 children and ways to help them to achieve their full potential.
 All our help sheets are available for download on the Factsheets Page.

-We can provide power point presentations to help the child’s peer group have a better understanding of why their classmate needs extra help and behaves in a certain way.
-Often once children realise there is a reason for particular behaviours they can hopefully accept them better.
+We can also provide power point presentations that help a child’s peer group to understand why their classmate needs extra help, and why they behave in a certain way.
+Once children realise there is a reason for particular behaviours they, hopefully, become more accepting.

 Events & Workshops

-Funny Lumps organises family events throughout the year, where the whole family can get together with others in the same situation who can understand and support.
+Funny Lumps organises family events throughout the year, where families can get together and connect with others in the same situation.

-May is Nf Awareness Month and whilst we try to spread awareness every day of every month we all work doubly hard in May and try to organise a way we can raise awareness together.
+May is Nf Awareness Month and while we try to spread awareness every day of every month, we work doubly hard in May to find ways to raise awareness.
 Keep an eye on the website to find out about our activities.

 Cal’s Pals Kids Club

 Our mascot Cal has his own club – Cal’s Pals.
-Cal is an active Participant in Funny lumps: he visits schools and helps to explain all about Neurofibromatisos, he joins in for the Funny Lumps organised Family events and is just an overall Bright presence here at Funny Lumps.
+Cal is an active participant in Funny Lumps: he visits schools and helps to explain all about Neurofibromatisos.
+Cal joins us for Funny Lumps events and, overall, he’s a bright presence for everyone inside (and out) of the charity.

-Kids can join the Cal’s Pals club to receive their own Cal’s Pal tee shirt and goodie bag by emailing firstname.lastname@example.org.
+Kids can join the Cal’s Pals club to receive their own Cal’s Pal tee shirt and goodie bag.
+Simply email firstname.lastname@example.org.